Dark Mode

 Past and current work

 As an undergraduate research intern I worked with brain-scale dynamical network models and MEG resting state data.
 I focused on model optimization and parameter space exploration to investigate the ability of those models to encapsulate individual-specific spectral features and perform virtual neural fingerprinting.
-I also worked on a novel parameter space reduction approach to facilitate parameter space exploration in high-dimensions [now out as preprint here].
-I am currently investigating the importance of including individual structural connectivity data within dynamical network models to encapsulate the individual-specific features in MEG data.
+I also worked on a novel parameter space reduction approach to facilitate parameter space exploration in high-dimensions [preprint].
+I was also featured in a friend's work [now published] on cardiovascular imaging data analysis which focused on biomarker identification.
+I contributed to the design and implementation of the feature selection approach for biomarker identification and of the machine learning classifier based biomarker validation pipeline that leverages non-parametric null testing to assess the significance of the biomarkers in predicting subject condition (healthy vs diseased).